hollo88/submit_latex/README.md

     pdflatex main.tex
     pdflatex main.tex
     ```
-    Note: If you are using biber instead of bibtex, use the command biber main (not main.aux).
+    Note 1: If you are using biber instead of bibtex, use the command "biber main".

+    Note 2: You can also download your Overleaf project, but you’ll need to download the .aux file (e.g., supplementary.aux) if you have cross-references — Overleaf → “Logs and output files” → “Other logs and files” (at the bottom of the page).

-2. **Flatten the LaTeX document**:
+3. **Flatten the LaTeX document**:

     ```bash
-    python3 submit_latex.py main.tex -o submission.tex -csa
+    python submit_latex.py main.tex -o submission.tex -csa -r \hl -p \sout
     ```
+    Note: It will create a sinle tex file ("submission.tex"), removing the comments, including local .sty files and cross referencing data, removing the highlighting command (`\hl{}`) and deleting the crossed text (inside `\sout{}`).

-3. **Compile the submission version** to check:
+4. **Compile the submission version** to check:

     ```bash
     pdflatex submission.tex